Chilaca vs Poblano: Two Dark Fresh Chiles

 View full profile

 Chilacas are less common in American markets but essential in central Mexican cooking.
 Fresh, they appear in stews and sauces where their heat and earthiness add dimension.
-Their most important culinary role, though, is as pasilla negros — the dried form used in mole negro, pipián, and complex red sauces.
+Their most important cooking role, though, is as pasilla negros - the dried form used in mole negro, pipián, and complex red sauces.
 If you're cooking authentic Oaxacan or Mexico City-style dishes, dried chilacas (pasillas) are non-negotiable.

 For substitution: a poblano can stand in for a fresh chilaca in most cooked applications, but expect a milder, less complex result.
 Add a pinch of ancho or pasilla powder to compensate for the lost depth.
 Going the other direction - chilaca in place of poblano - works fine for sauces but not for stuffed preparations, since chilacas are thinner-walled and narrower.